dy1z/docs/content/docs/getting-started/installation.md

 ### Install the CLI

-Install the CLI tool globally, so you can use the `maizzle` commands anywhere:
+Install the CLI tool globally, so the `maizzle` executable gets added to your $PATH:

 ```bash
 npm install -g @maizzle/cli